Cheaper electricity for Newstead and surrounds

 Building the solar farm locally

-The farm will preferably be built near the town so the community can see it and claim it as their own.
+The farm is to be built near Newstead so our community can see it and claim it as their own.
 This will increase local connection and a local sense of ‘ownership’, and will motivate Newstead households to sign up as customers of their local solar farm.
-Community support for a suitable local site, chosen through an expression of interest process, would be sought by Renewable Newstead.
+Our site was selected by calling for expressions of interest from local landholders, selecting the most suitable site and then by receiving community support at local meetings and listening posts.
+Renewable Newstead reduced the farm size in response to neighbours’ inputs.

 Solar as our energy source